 All fees are non-refundable whether a student withdraws from the semester or withdraws from a course.
 This includes course fees, graduation fees, health insurance plan fees, private music lesson fees, etc.

 These fees are charged in addition to tuition.
 Lab fees for individual courses are shown in the class schedule listings.

 Diversity, Justice, and Sustainability Fee

 Offers financial support for student driven projects that advance green energy credits and sustainability in any aspect of PLU Life.
 This fee cannot be waived.
-Fall – $10; Spring – $10.
+Full-time undergraduate students: Fall – $10; Spring – $10.

 The Health Center will charge a student’s account, or a student may pay directly, for immunizations, lab work and prescriptions.

 Late Cancel/No Show Fines: The Health and Counseling Centers assess a fine for students who no show for appointments, cancel a scheduled appointment less than 24 hours in advance or who arrive later than 15 minutes after their scheduled appointment time.
 Students receive a warning for their first missed appointment for each academic year and are charged $30 for each subsequent infraction.
 Missed appointments are counted separately for the Health and Counseling Centers.

 Students adding a course(s) after the last day of the listed add/drop deadlines for a specific term or semester will be assessed a $100 Late Registration fee per transaction.
 These dates are listed under “Important Dates” on the Office of the Registrar webpage for each semester or term.